Here’s how most people approach saving money:

 What does it mean to pay yourself first?

 The concept of paying yourself first means that you set aside money in your budget for savings and financial goals before budgeting for anything else.
+You treat your savings just as you would any other bill, meaning its non-negotiable.

 The entire purpose of the “pay yourself first” strategy is to avoid the problem I talked about earlier, where you run out of money each month before you have a chance to save any.